-Each year, CS @ ILLINOIS presents thousands of dollars in fellowships, scholarships, and awards to outstanding students in recognition of their potential, achievements, and leadership contributions.
+Each year, Illinois Computer Science presents thousands of dollars in fellowships, scholarships, and awards to outstanding students in recognition of their potential, achievements, and leadership contributions.
 These are made possible by generous donations from alumni, friends, and corporate partners.
 To learn more about these awards and the donors who make them possible, and to see listings of our awards winners, please visit Undergraduate Scholarships & Awards and Graduate Fellowships & Awards.

-Applicants to CS @ ILLINOIS are automatically considered for financial aid when they submit their application for admission; an additional application form is not required for incoming students to be considered for most of our aid.
+Applicants to Illinois Computer Science are automatically considered for financial aid when they submit their application for admission; an additional application form is not required for incoming students to be considered for most of our aid.
 This includes both need- and merit-based aid.

 Continuing CS students have opportunities throughout the year to apply for a variety of scholarships, fellowships, and awards, both from the department and from external funding agents.
 Information about opportunities is posted to the department's wiki on a regular basis.
 Note that applications for most of the department's endowed awards for continuing students are typically solicited during the spring semester.

 Additional campus resources include the National and International Scholarship Program, the College of Engineering's Scholarships page, the Graduate College's Proposal Advising service (for graduate students), and the Graduate College's Fellowship Finder.

 Grainger Engineering PhD Commitment